-- 1. The Chair who will be the dean of students and will vote in case of a tie. - 2.
+- 1. The Chair who will be the Associate Dean of Students/Director of Student Life and will vote in case of a tie. - 2.
 Five (5) students appointed by the Student Government Association. - 3.
 Three (3) faculty members appointed by the Faculty Senate. - 4.
-Two (2) administrative staff members appointed by the president. - A representative from the Division of Student Services, as appointed by the vice president for student services.
+Two (2) administrative staff members appointed by the president. - 5.
+A representative from the Division of Student Affairs, as appointed by the Vice President for Student Affairs.